ImagineLearning/statefun-3.3-embedded-java/README.md

 - idpbuilder (https://github.com/cnoe-io/idpbuilder)
 - kubectl
 - jq
-- python3

 #### Introduction
-This demo of provisioning via Crossplane is nowhere near production quality.
-It merely demonstrates that it is possible to provision and run an AWS Managed Flink application via Crossplane.
+This demodemonstrates that it is possible to provision and run an AWS Managed Flink application via Crossplane.
 Many tasks normally performed via CI/CD must be completed manually as described below.
-The compositions currently use `function-patch-and-transform` instead of a custom composition function, and many things in the compositions remain hard-coded (AWS account number, region, ARNs in IAM roles, etc).
+The compositions for S3 buckets and Kinesis streams currently use `function-patch-and-transform`, but the Managed Flink composition uses a custom function.

 #### Instructions